The 10 Steps & Guide Content ↓

 Mobile is today’s first screen.
 So design responsively, focusing on content and structure first.
 Websites and apps alike should remove distractions and let people interact as directly as possible with content.
 90 percent of design is typography.
 And the other 90 percent is whitespace.Jeffrey Zeldman · via @zeldman

-So what does adopting a mobile-first, content-first, typography-first approach mean for you as a web designer?
+So what does adopting a mobile-first, content-first, typography-first approach mean for you?

-Certainly not that you should start designing sites that resemble an “unfriendly text sahara” as Oliver calls it.
+Certainly not that you should resemble an “unfriendly text sahara” as Oliver calls it.
 But there is a good reason why Google and Apple – arch mediators of our reading habits – have offered their users design-decluttering Reader View modes.

 But what we and all the designers and typographers are saying is that design should support and enhance the reading experience, and it should do so in an unobtrusive way.
 This applies to the typography too.